LOCATION: Rajasthan AREA: 5,750 km˛PRIVY PURSE: Rs 2,81,000 POPULATION: 216,722 (1931) RELIGION: Hindu

 - Kunwar Jodh Singh, [married a daughter of Raja Bhim Singhji I of Banera.]

-- Rao Raja BUDH SINGH, 20th Rao of Bundi 1696/1730, in the battle for the vacant throne of Delhi in 1707, he held a permanent post and by his conduct and courage contributed largely to the victory of Bahadur Shah, for these services he was elevated to the title of Maharao Raja; later a feud arose with Jaipur and he was driven out of Bundi in 1730 and died in exile; married 1stly, in September 1708 at Samode, Rani Amar Kanwar, daughter of Raja Bishan Singhji of Amber, married 2ndly, a Chundawat Princess, daughter of Thakur Devi Singh of Begun, daughter of Kalamegh, and had issue (by 2nd wife).
+- Rao Raja BUDH SINGH, 20th Rao of Bundi 1696/1730, in the battle for the vacant throne of Delhi in 1707, he held a permanent post and by his conduct and courage contributed largely to the victory of Bahadur Shah, for these services he was elevated to the title of Maharao Raja; later a feud arose with Jaipur and he was driven out of Bundi in 1730 and died in exile; married 1stly, in September 1708 at Samode, Rani Amar Kanwar, daughter of Raja Bishan Singhji of Amber, married 2ndly, a Chundawat Princess, daughter of Thakur Devi Singh of Begun, and had issue (by 2nd wife).
 He died 1739 at Begun.

 - Rajkumar Padam Singh, dvpsp.